nstarke/BaseAddressDiscoverererer/README.md

 ```batch
 run.bat %INPUT_RAW_BINARY_FILE_PATH%
 ```

 ## Performance Note

 By default, the tool performs a brute force search of the most significant 16 bits of the 32-bit address space.
-Even on beefy machines, this can take days.  **This tool is best run on a server**
+Even on beefy machines, this can take days.
+The workspace directory can take several hundred gigabytes during run time.  **This tool is best run on a server**

 ## Supported Operating Systems